 - 1. Articles 5, 7, 12 and 13 shall not apply to shares of a company admitted to trading on a trading venue in the Union where the principal venue for the trading of the shares is located in a country outside the Union. - 2.
-The relevant competent authority for shares of a company that are traded on a trading venue in the Union and a venue located outside the Union shall determine, at least every two years, whether the principal venue for the trading of those shares is located outside the Union. - The relevant competent authority shall notify ESMA of any such shares identified as having their principal venue located outside the Union. - Every two years ESMA shall publish the list of shares for which the principal venue is located outside the Union.
-The list shall be effective for a two year period. - 3.
-In order to ensure consistent harmonisation of this Article, ESMA shall develop draft regulatory technical standards to specify the method to determine the principal venue for the trading of a share. - Powers are delegated to the Commission to adopt the regulatory standards referred to in the first subparagraph in accordance with Articles 10 to 14 of Regulation (EU) No 1095/2010.
+The relevant competent authority for shares of a company that are traded on a trading venue in the Union and a venue located outside the Union shall determine, at least every two years, whether the principal venue for the trading of those shares is located outside the Union.

+The relevant competent authority shall notify ESMA of any such shares identified as having their principal trading venue located outside the Union.

+Every two years ESMA shall publish the list of shares for which the principal trading venue is located outside the Union.
+The list shall be effective for a two year period.

+3. In order to ensure consistent application of this Article, ESMA shall develop draft regulatory technical standards specifying the method for calculation of the turnover to determine the principal venue for the trading of a share.
+ESMA shall submit drafts for those regulatory technical standards to the Commission by [31 March 2012].

+Power is delegated to the Commission to adopt the regulatory technical standards referred to in the first subparagraph in accordance with Articles 10 to 14 of Regulation (EU) No 1095/2010.